daniel7grant/blog/src/content/posts/use-usequery-in-every-project.md

 }
 ```

 To understand the difference it is best to look at where the data is _updated_.
 In the client state you just call `setState` and that's all.
 In the server state however, you are doing an API call, update the state on the server and usually modify the state locally based on the response.
 With `useQuery`, you don't even have to modify the local state manually, you can just refetch it.
-And this is even better with server state!
+And this is even better!
 When using server state, all you want is the client to be the same as on the server.
 This will have the additional benefit that if someone else changed the data, it will reflect that as well.

 ```tsx
 const App = () => {